moveit/moveit_tutorials/doc/test_debugging/test_debugging_tutorial.rst

 Run the Tests
 -------------

 To run all the tests we can use the run_tests cmake arg.
-Here we should specify a specific package we want to tests as that will speed up this run.
+Here we should specify a specific package we want to test as that will speed up this run.

   catkin build --summarize --catkin-make-args run_tests --
 moveit_ros_planning_interface

-Run one Test
+Run One Test
 ------------

 You can also use rostest to run a specific test.
 The text argument sends output to the console instead of an xml output file.
 To do this you'll have to source the devel workspace.